 - tell us as soon as possible if there are any changes, such as a new address.

 This will help us to keep your information reliable and up to date.

 Under data protection legislation, you have several rights, including the right to access the information an organisation holds about you.
 Please see Your Data, Your Rights, to find out more about your rights.

-You can contact our Data Protection Officer (DPO) if you wish to exercise any of your rights as described, have a query on how personal data is handled within our organisation or just want further information and advice.
+You can contact our Data Protection Officer (DPO) if you wish to exercise any of your rights as described, have a query on how personal data is handled within our organisation, request a review of a decision, or just want further information and advice.
 Please email [email protected] or write to us at the following address: Data Protection Officer, Dorset & Wiltshire Fire and Rescue Service, Five Rivers Health and Wellbeing Centre, Hulse Road, Salisbury SP1 3NR.
 Tel: 01722 691000.